-The typical development process is a long chain involving many (maybe overlapping) single steps like design, construction, prototyping, simulation, testing, production planning, etc., see Figure 4.
-Depending on the individual manufacturer considered, information of connections and joints arises at different stages of the process and comes from different parties (Figure 5).
+The typical development process is a long chain involving many (maybe overlapping) single steps, e.g. design, construction, prototyping, simulation, testing, production planning, see Figure 4.
+Depending on the individual manufacturer considered, information on connections and joints arises at different stages of the process and comes from different parties (see Figure 5).
 An efficient handling and management of this information can only be guaranteed by a (common) database/container which contains the information uniquely.
 This shall be guaranteed by a standard like χMCF.